gabcomby/MapperBot/README.md

 6. Once all desired poles have been detected, press the "Reset" button
 7. Plug the robot back into the computer, and run step 4 of the "Installation" chapter
 8. Press the white button located on the breadboard

+## Academic Integrity Notice

+This project is shared publicly on GitHub for educational purposes only.
+The code and accompanying resources are provided under the MIT License, which allows for the use, modification, and distribution of this software, subject to the conditions specified in the license.

+However, using this project, in part or in full, to complete a school assignment, coursework, or any other academic task WITHOUT proper attribution or consent is STRICTLY PROHIBITED.
+By using this project, you agree to respect the principles of academic integrity and avoid any form of plagiarism.

+If you are a student and wish to use or reference this project in your academic work, please ensure that you properly cite the source, giving credit to the original author.
+Consult your institution's guidelines on citation and attribution to ensure compliance with academic integrity policies.

+Failure to comply with this notice and the principles of academic integrity may result in disciplinary action from your educational institution, up to and including expulsion.

+If you have any questions or concerns regarding the use of this project, please contact the original author.